Definition

 California CARB Webinar On 2025 Natural And Working Lands Carbon Inventory Update

-CARB has released the 2025 Natural and Working Lands Carbon Inventory, showing a 4% decline in carbon stocks driven by wildfires and land-use changes.
-While informational, this data underpins California's nature-based climate targets and will influence future land-management policies and corporate carbon-offset strategies.
+CARB has released the 2025 Natural and Working Lands Carbon Inventory showing a 4 percent decline in carbon stocks driven by wildfires and land-use changes.
+This data will underpin future nature-based climate targets and influence corporate carbon-offset strategies and land-management policies in California.

 EU Environment Council Holds Policy Debate on Amendment of CO2 Emission Standards for Cars and Vans

-EU Environment Council ministers have initiated high-level policy debates on proposed amendments to CO2 emission standards for cars and vans.
-While no immediate legal changes were adopted, the focus on fleet targets and vehicle labeling signals a likely tightening of post-2030 compliance requirements for the automotive sector.
+EU Environment Council ministers have initiated high-level policy debates on proposed amendments to CO2 emission standards and vehicle labeling for cars and vans.
+While no immediate legal changes were adopted, the focus on fleet targets and labeling signals a likely tightening of post-2030 compliance and transparency requirements for the automotive sector.

 Japan Specifies Forest Carbon Stock-Change Amounts Under Greenhouse Gas Reporting Order

-Japan has published specific calculation methods and coefficients for forest carbon stock changes under the GHG Reporting Order, effective April 2026.
-This formalizes how businesses quantify carbon removals and storage in land-use and timber products, increasing reporting precision for climate disclosure.
+Japan has finalized specific calculation methods for forest carbon stock changes under the GHG Reporting Order, effective April 2026.
+This formalizes how businesses quantify carbon removals in land-use and timber products, necessitating more rigorous data collection for climate disclosure and supply chain sustainability reporting.

 EU Council Holds Exchange of Views on Post-2030 Climate Framework and 2040 Target

-The EU Council is preparing a major legislative package for late 2026 to operationalize the 2040 climate target, involving comprehensive revisions to the EU ETS, Effort Sharing, and LULUCF regimes.
-Businesses should anticipate tighter emission caps alongside new flexibility mechanisms, including the integration of domestic carbon removals and international credits into the compliance framework.
+The EU Council is preparing a major legislative package for late 2026 to operationalize the 2040 climate target through comprehensive revisions of the ETS, Effort Sharing, and LULUCF regimes.
+Businesses should anticipate tighter emission caps alongside new flexibility mechanisms, including the integration of carbon removals and international credits into compliance frameworks.

 EU General Court Upholds Taxonomy Climate Delegated Act Forestry and Bioenergy Criteria (Case T‑575/22)